 Lily has also performed with Arbor Opera Theatre as Musetta in La bohème, where she had the opportunity to coach the role with Carol Vaness.
 She participated in the Sieur DuLuth Opera Training Program, in which she interpreted Amy in Little Women and Papagena in Die Zauberflöte for scene performances.
 Further opera scenes include Anne Trulove (The Rake's Progress), Beth (Little Women), and Eurydice (Orphee aux Enfers) at the Bay View Music Festival.

 In the competition circuit, Lily took third prize at the NATS Artist Awards Competition.
 She was a finalist in the 2019 George Shirley Vocal Competition, which celebrates music by African American composers.
 Guerrero received three Beaulieu Voice Competition Grants from the Florida State University Foundation, a scholarship from the Tallahassee Music Guild, a Bella Voce Award from the Bel Canto Foundation, and was a finalist for The American Prize for Professional Women in Art Song and Oratorio.
 In 2014, Guerrero was the winner of an Encouragement Award at the Metropolitan Opera National Council Auditions, second place at the Naftzger Young Artist Competition, winner of the Wichita State University Concerto Competition, as well as the winner of the National Opera Association Opera Scenes Competition for her portrayal of Susannah in Susannah.
 She was also an Opera Grand Rapids Collegiate Vocal Competition winner, in addition to being a Regional winner of the Classical Singer University Competition, a finalist in the Nicholas Loren Vocal Competition, and a three-time prize winner at the Michigan NATS auditions.
 She has received grants from the Society for American Music, the Koch Cultural Trust, the Honor Society of Phi Kappa Phi, and Omicron Delta Kappa.
 She holds a Bachelor of Music from Grand Valley State University, a Master of Music from Wichita State University, and a Doctor of Music from Florida State University.
-She is currently based in San Antonio, Texas.
+She is currently based in Austin, Texas.